Erin_G

 Biography

-Dr. Erin Grinshteyn is an associate professor in the School of Nursing and Health Professions, where she teaches a variety of courses in the MPH program.
-Her primary research interest relates to fear of crime and fear of violent victimization, and the association of fear with a variety of health outcomes.
-She is particularly interested in population-based health disparities associated with fear of violence and specifically examines these topics among older adults.
-Erin also does work examining neighborhood characteristics associated with fear of victimization.
+Dr. Erin Grinshteyn is the Associate Dean for Health Professions and a professor in the School of Nursing and Health Professions.
+Her primary research interest relates to fear of crime and fear of violent victimization, and the association of fear with health outcomes.
+She is particularly interested in population-based health disparities associated with fear of violence, and much of her work is centered on aging and older adults.
+Erin also examines neighborhood determinants of fear and perceived safety.

 Research Areas